clelidm/Theory-of-Complex-Systems-UvA/README.md

 # Theory of Complex Systems
-This repository contains all the material of the course.
+This repository contains the material of the course "theory of complex systems".